Sales Success Obstacle #3: Focusing on Yourself Rather Than Your Prospective Customer

 Posted in

-Glenn Smith is a renowned Executive Business Coach with over two decades of expertise.
-Recognized for his strategic insights and leadership techniques, Glenn has been a guiding force for top-tier corporations.
-Merging data-driven strategies with profound insights into human behavior, he aids executives in realizing their fullest potential.
-A respected thought leader, Glenn frequently contributes to business publications and is a sought-after keynote speaker globally.
-Outside his professional realm, Glenn cherishes family time and outdoor activities, emphasizing work-life balance and wellness in his coaching.
+Glenn Smith is a sought-after Executive Coach with over two decades of experience.
+Recognized for his strategic insights and leadership training, Glenn has been a guiding force for more than a hundred successful small to mid-sized businesses.
+Merging data-driven strategies with profound insights into human behavior, he aids business owners and executives in realizing their fullest potential.
+A respected thought leader, Glenn has contributed to numerous business publications and is a popular keynote speaker.
+Outside his professional realm, Glenn cherishes family time and outdoor activities.
+He is a pilot with over 30 years of flight experience.
+He is also a professionally trained gunsmith and a firearms instructor.
 His dedication to fostering leadership and driving transformative change marks him as a premier figure in executive coaching.

 LinkedIn: www.linkedin.com/in/houstonbusinesscoach/